-Broadly, alternative building materials are either block or panel systems, or modular solutions that are produced from resource-efficient, recyclable or recycled maerials.
-They are ‘alternatives’ to traditional brick and mortar constructions.
+Broadly, alternative building materials are either block or panel systems, or modular solutions that are produced from resource-efficient, recyclable or recycled materials.
+They are ‘alternatives’ to traditional brick-and-mortar constructions.

 Alternative block systems are building systems that resemble conventional bricks, but are innovative in terms of the materials used (in the South African landscape this predominantly refers to the use of recycled expanded polystyrene, cement-, or earth-based).
 The blocks can also be innovative in terms of design – interlocking technologies that require little to no mortar and consequently minimise labour and material cost and time.

-Alternative panel systems are similarly like conventional panels, but manufactured from innovative materials.
-Of particularly timeous relevance is the Lighthouse construction system developed by Working on Fire, which aims to solve the dual problem of invasive alien plants and the fire risk they pose.
+Alternative panel systems are similarly like conventional panels but manufactured from innovative materials.
+Of particular timeous relevance is the Lighthouse construction system developed by Working on Fire, which aims to solve the dual problem of invasive alien plants and the fire risk they pose.

 Alternative Building Systems have the potential to drive innovation in the housing sector.
 Their use can reduce construction time and cost, and enhance the performance, health and safety and environmental performance of a dwelling.
 Often the materials are easy to use and require no building experience or knowledge.